Full 2014 Porsche Cayman Review

 Cargo space is not a Cayman strong suit, however, as inside there just aren't many places to store your stuff, and the cupholders are flimsy.
 But on the bright side, its midengine layout allows it to have two trunks.
 The one in front measures 5.3 cubic feet and is handy for a duffel bag, while the rear hatchback/trunk measures a more useful 9.7 cubes.

 If an invigorating sports car driving experience is what you're after, the 2014 Porsche Cayman is one of the best options at any price.
-Although enthusiasts will no doubt prefer the more potent engine in the Cayman S, both cars deliver the one-of-a-kind experience of a high-revving flat-6 engine wailing directly right behind your head.
+Although enthusiasts will no doubt prefer the more potent engine in the Cayman S and GTS, the regular Cayman, though slow in relative terms, still delivers the one-of-a-kind experience of a high-revving flat-6 engine wailing directly right behind your head.

 Critics of the optional dual-clutch automated-manual transmission (PDK) say it detracts from driver involvement.
 We say: "Phooey."
 It is true that using the paddles isn't quite as tactilely rewarding as rowing a stick shift, but PDK's shifts are quicker and more precise than you could ever achieve.
 Plus, PDK actually frees up your attention for other demands, such as picking the proper braking point or acing corners like a pro.